nir/jupylet/docs/programmers_reference_guide/sound.rst

     pong_sound.play()

-The ``Sample.play()`` method accepts an `amp` parameter between 0 and 1 that controls output volume, and a `pan` parameter between -1 and 1 that controls the left-right balance.
+The :meth:`~jupylet.audio.sound.GatedSound.play()` method accepts an `amp` parameter between 0 and 1 that controls output volume, and a `pan` parameter between -1 and 1 that controls the left-right balance.
 So to play the sound effect half as loud and just on the left side try:

 .. code-block:: python

     pong_sound.play(amp=0.5, pan=-1)

-By default, Jupylet sounds are `monophonic <https://en.wikipedia.org/wiki/Polyphony_and_monophony_in_instruments#Monophonic>`_, which means that if you call the ``play()`` method twice in quick succession you will not hear two instances of the sample being played simultaneously.
+By default, Jupylet sounds are `monophonic <https://en.wikipedia.org/wiki/Polyphony_and_monophony_in_instruments#Monophonic>`_, which means that if you call the :meth:`~jupylet.audio.sound.GatedSound.play()` method twice in quick succession you will not hear two instances of the sample being played simultaneously.
 Instead Jupylet will stop the first sound before it starts playing the second.

 You can play multiple instances of the same sound polyphonically (e.g. think of how fireworks sound) like this: